danielvm-git/binance-trading-robot/README.md

 #### Put your keys
 Open the source code folder with VSCode and edit the files to put your keys on

-* 1st here: /server/src/app.py (you find this adding an app on your Firebase console -> Project Overview -> Settings -> General)
+* 1st here: /config.py (you find this adding an app on your Firebase console -> Project Overview -> Settings -> General)
      * change project_id (here is the name)
      * change password_request ("projects/<put your project number here>/secrets/trade_password_binance_margin/versions/latest")

-* 2nd here: /server/src/calculate.py (you find this adding an app on your Firebase console -> Project Overview -> Settings -> General)
-     * change project_id (here is the name)
-     * change key_request ("projects/<put your project number here>/secrets/exchange_api_key_binance_margin/versions/latest")
-     * change secret_request ("projects/<put your project number here>/secrets/exchange_api_secret_binance_margin/versions/latest")
+Create the project on firebase

-* 3rd here: /server/src/serviceAccountKey.json (you find this creating a Service account on your Firebase console -> Project Overview -> Settings -> Service Account)
+* 2nd here: /server/src/serviceAccountKey.json (you find this creating a Service account on your Firebase console -> Project Overview -> Settings -> Service Account)

 #### create de build
 Open a Terminal inside your VSCode.